Dahir of Aror: Umayyad conquest of Sindh

-Dahir then tried to prevent Qasim from crossing the Indus River, moving his forces to its eastern banks.
-Eventually, however, Qasim crossed the river and defeated his forces at Jitor led by Jaisiah (Dahir's son).
-Qasim fought Dahir at Aror (near modern Nawabshah) in 711, eventually killing him.
-After Dahir was killed in the Battle of Aror on the banks of the River Indus, his head was cut off from his body and sent to Hajjaj bin Yousuf.
+Dahir then tried to prevent Ibn al-Qasim from crossing the Indus, moving his forces to its eastern banks.
+Eventually, however, Ibn al-Qasim crossed the river and defeated his forces led by Jaisiah (Dahir's son) at Aror (near modern Nawabshah) in 711, killing him.
+After Dahir was killed, his head was cut off and sent to Hajjaj bin Yousuf.